cloudmesh-community/fa18-523-56/paper/paper.md

 ![Mastercard NiFi Flow [@www-fa18-523-56-nifi-mastercard]](images/mastercard_nifi_flow.PNG){#fig:mastercardnififlow}

-Batch processing is still a major part of MasterCard's ecosystem which requires multiple formatted flat files being created, transfered, and picked up by applications [@www-fa18-523-56-nifi-mastercard].
+Batch processing is still a major part of MasterCard's ecosystem which requires multiple formatted flat files being created, transferred, and picked up by applications [@www-fa18-523-56-nifi-mastercard].
-MasterCard uses NiFi's file transfer features to convert files source into data stream and perform specific workflow to direct data into various target systems [@www-fa18-523-56-nifi-mastercard].
+MasterCard uses NiFi's file transfer features to convert files source into data stream(s) and perform specific workflow to direct data into various target systems [@www-fa18-523-56-nifi-mastercard].
 Target system could be a messaging systems, Hadoop landing zone, databases.
-NiFi can also feeds data and trigger a map-reduce or spark jobs after transfer [@www-fa18-523-56-nifi-mastercard].
+NiFi can also feed data and trigger a map-reduce or spark jobs after transfer [@www-fa18-523-56-nifi-mastercard].

-MasterCard provided a demo which demonstrate the use case of them using NiFi to call a web services from a file transfer controller, the data flow then has a mechanism to determine which process groups NiFi should distribute data into based on file name/ format logic [@www-fa18-523-56-nifi-mastercard].
-The process groups contains workflow that can either feeds data to a diffrerent system, to Hadoop, or to Postgres database [@www-fa18-523-56-nifi-mastercard].
-Once each process flow are completed, the process status will be captured and reported into a Status Handler process [@www-fa18-523-56-nifi-mastercard].
+MasterCard provided a demo which demonstrates the use case of them using NiFi to call web services from a file transfer controller, the data flow then has a mechanism to determine which process groups NiFi should distribute data into based on file name/ format logic [@www-fa18-523-56-nifi-mastercard].
+The process groups contain workflows that can either feed data to a different system, to Hadoop, or to Postgres database [@www-fa18-523-56-nifi-mastercard].
+Once each process flow is completed, the process status will be captured and reported into a Status Handler process [@www-fa18-523-56-nifi-mastercard].

 ### Streaming Analytics Solutions at OpenText Magellan

-OpenText Magellan is an artifical intelligence product that supports machine learning and advance analytics.
-At OpenText Magellan organization, NiFi was utilized as part of their streaming analytics infrastrusture to allow continuous process and real-time analysis [@www-fa18-523-56-opentext-magellan-nifi].
-OpenText Magellan's infrastructure involves source applications, NiFi, Apacha Spark, Python, R, Scala, and other Magellan BI and Reporting tools [@www-fa18-523-56-opentext-magellan-nifi]. +@fig:opentextmagellannififlow shows a typical process of streaming analytics process at Opentext Magellan, which involves six steps: (1) Data Acquisition, (2) Data Routing, (3) Streaming Processing, (4) Machine Learning, (5) Prediction Results, and (6) Actionable Insights [@www-fa18-523-56-opentext-magellan-nifi].
+OpenText Magellan is an artificial intelligence product that supports machine learning and advanced analytics.
+At OpenText Magellan organization, NiFi was utilized as part of their streaming analytics infrastructure to allow continuous process and real-time analysis [@www-fa18-523-56-opentext-magellan-nifi].
+OpenText Magellan's infrastructure involves source applications, NiFi, Apache Spark, Python, R, Scala, and other Magellan BI and Reporting tools [@www-fa18-523-56-opentext-magellan-nifi]. +@fig:opentextmagellannififlow shows a typical process of streaming analytics process at OpenText Magellan, which involves six steps: (1) Data Acquisition, (2) Data Routing, (3) Streaming Processing, (4) Machine Learning, (5) Prediction Results, and (6) Actionable Insights [@www-fa18-523-56-opentext-magellan-nifi].